Research Consultant & Economist

-I am also a recipient of the Globe and Mail’s 2021 Changemakers Award where I was acknowledged for my efforts to advance public policy centered on advancing social justice through Vivic Research and my academic work on competition policy.
+A common thread through all my work is my dedication to improving economic and social inclusion.
+In 2021 I was a recipient of the Globe and Mail’s Changemakers Award where I was acknowledged for my efforts to advance public policy centered on advancing social justice through Vivic Research and my academic work on competition policy.